• Home

 Security Guard Force Continuum: Level Two

 The content of the message is as important as your demeanor.
 It’s always best to start out calm but firm and non-threatening.
 The choice of words and intensity can be increased as necessary or used in short commands in serious situations.
-The right combination of words in combination with officer presence can de-escalate a tense situation and prevent the need for a physical altercation.
+The right combination of words and gestures in combination with officer presence can de-escalate a tense situation and prevent the need for a physical altercation.

 Ongoing training and experience improve the ability of a security officer to communicate effectively with everyone including the police.
 However, not all aggressive people respond to words alone.